 Dome/ telescope enclosure - Many large telescope now have domes which automatically move so that the telescope is aimed out the center of the dome opening or slit.
-If its an OPT, make sure it works!
+Particularly if its not your telescope, make sure it works!
 Go out in the dome and make sure the telescope is pointing out the middle of the slit.
 If the dome is not hooked up to the computer, you most likely will just have to spend a lot of time in the dome, making sure the telescope is pointed out the slit.